B2B Advertising on Facebook: A Comprehensive Guide to Quality Lead Generation

 For instance, you might create three custom conversions:

-3. Small_Business_Signup for small businesses signing up for your newsletter
+Small_Business_Signup for small businesses signing up via a form

 Each of these events represents a different level of lead quality and potential customer value.
 By setting them up as separate custom conversions, you can create distinct ad sets optimized for each.